finos/common-domain-model/documentation/source/documentation.rst

 Process Model
 -------------

+Purpose
+^^^^^^^

+Why a Process Model
+"""""""""""""""""""

-Industry processes represent events and actions through a trade's lifecycle, such as allocating a block-trade or calculating coupon payments.
-While ISDA already defines how industry processes should work in the ISDA Documentation, differences in the implemenattion minutia may still cause operational friction between market participants.
+**The CDM purpose is to lay the foundation for the standardisation, automation and inter-operability of industry processes**.
+Industry processes represent events and actions that occur through the transaction's lifecycle, from negotiating a legal agreement to allocating a block-trade or calculating settlement amounts.

+While ISDA already defines how industry processes should work in the ISDA Documentation, differences in the implementation minutia may still cause operational friction between market participants.
 Evidence shows that even calculations defined in mathematical notation (for example, day count fraction formulae which are used when calculating interest rate payments) can be a source of dispute between parties in a transaction.

+How Does It Work
+""""""""""""""""

-**The CDM Process Model has been designed to translate the technical standards that support industry processes** into an unambiguous, machine-readable and machine-executable format.
-Machine readability and executability is crucial in eliminating implementation discrepancy between market participants and provides a blueprint on which industry utilities can be built.
-Executable code (in a variety of standard programming languages - for instance: Java) is systematically generated from the model and version-controlled, providing firms with better control over the adoption of model updates.
+**The CDM Process Model has been designed to translate the technical standards that support those industry processes** into a standardised machine-readable and machine-executable format.
+Machine readability and executability is crucial to eliminate implementation discrepancy between market participants and increase interoperability between technology solutions.
+It greatly minimises the cost of adoption and provides a blueprint on which industry utilities can be built.

+By contrast, adopting a traditional technical standard that is written in prose looks as follows:

+#.
+Domain experts need to understand the intent of the standard.
+#.
+Business analysts need to translate the above into a set of technical requirements.
+#.
+Software engineers need to turn those technical requirements into code.

+Each step comes with the risk of misinterpretation and implementation error, and the process is duplicated across each adopting firm, ultimately adding up to high industry implementation costs.
+Systematically providing executable code virtually eliminates this effort.

+What Is Distributed
+"""""""""""""""""""

+The process model is systematically translated into executable code using purpose-built technology as described in the `Code Generation Section`_.
+A number of modern, widely adopted and freely available programming languages are currently supported, and the list will continue to grow with the requirements of the CDM user community:

+* Java
+* Scala
+* DAML
+* Typescript

+Executable code artefacts are distributed with the CDM and made freely available to use.
+They can be downloaded from the ISDA CDM `Portal`_.
+The executable code distribution of the CDM is version-controlled, providing firms with more robust control over the adoption of model updates in their own systems.

 Scope
 ^^^^^

-The scope of the Process Model has two dimensions:
+The scope of the process model has two dimensions:

 #. **Coverage** - which industry processes should be covered.
 #. **Granularity** - at which level of detail each process should be specified.

 Coverage
 """"""""

 **The CDM process model currently covers the post-trade lifecycle of over-the-counter derivative transactions**.
-To illustrate, the following processes are all considered to be in scope:
+Generally, a process is in-scope when it is already covered in ISDA Documentation or other technical documents.
+To illustrate, the following processes, although a non-exhaustive list, are all in scope:

 * Trade execution and confirmation
 * Clearing